 We Hardly Knew Ye: It's difficult to feel too much emotion for Kocoum's death when he barely had any screen time or characterization in the movie.
 This doesn't excuse some members of the cast, who should have known him a lot better, from doing the same.

 Bodyguard Crush: Sort of.
-Technically, Uttamatomakkin (or "Uti" for short) is Pochontas's bodyguard, assigned to watch over her by her father, but it's John Rolfe's responsibility to bring her to England to see King James and Queen Anne.
-When Rolfe guards Pocahontas from the rough crew on the ship, he explains to her that he's "honor-bound" to protect her.
+Technically, Uttamatomakkin (or "Uti" for short) is Pochontas's bodyguard, assigned by Chief Powhatan to watch over Pocahontas, but it's John Rolfe's responsibility to bring her to England to see King James and Queen Anne.
+When Rolfe guards Pocahontas from the rough crew on the ship, he explains that he's "honor-bound" to protect her.
 This may have been when they began to fall in love.

 Canon Discontinuity: Like most of Disney's direct-to-video sequels, this sequel is not considered canon by the company.
 For example: John Smith & Pocahontas remain an official couple, ignoring John Rolfe completely.